-The Competition Season for Sanctioned Events is from January 1 through December 15.
-The last day a Club may hold a Sanctioned Event is the 15th of December.
+The Competition Season for Sanctioned Events is from January 1st through December 15th.
+The last day a Club may hold a Sanctioned Event is December 15th.

-- a) DOCUMENTATION: This rulebook and all documents for the competition season identified in this rulebook formerly sent USPS should be sent by Email if at all possible.
+- 1. DOCUMENTATION: This rulebook and all documents for the competition season identified in this rulebook formerly sent USPS should be sent by email if possible.
 If not, then send USPS.
-(01/09) - b) Insurance coverage, forms, & instructions packet are annually provided to NCCC and published on the NCCC Website and are to be followed.
+(01/09) - 2.
+Insurance coverage, forms, & instructions packet are annually provided to NCCC and published on the NCCC Website and are to be followed.
 (01/15)